 Introduction to the ecologic principles required for the maintenance and management of wildlife and fisheries resources.
-Habitat evaluation, game and fish management techniques, and wildlife inventories will be emphasized.
+Habitat evaluation, game and fish management technquees, and wildlife inventories will be emphasized.
+Hours of class per week: 2.
+Hours of lab per week: 3.